 The Samsung Q9FN is a versatile TV that is excellent for a wide range of usages.
 It has some great features, but comes at a very high price.
 See some of our comparisons below for how it compares to other TVs on the market.
 See also our recommendations for the best smart TVs and the LED TVs.

 The Samsung Q9FN is slightly better than the Samsung Q8FN.
 The Q9FN has better dark room performance thanks to the better local dimming feature and better black uniformity.
 Overall performance is very similar between the two.
-The Samsung Q8FN does not use the One Connect box and all connections run to the back of the TV towards the side.
+The Samsung Q8FN doesn't use the One Connect box and all connections run to the back of the TV towards the side.

 The Samsung Q9FN is a bit better than the Sony X900F.
 The Q9FN has better dark room performance thanks to the better local dimming feature and better black uniformity.
 The Q9FN has better reflection handling and can flicker at 60Hz which is good for clearing up motion.
 The Samsung Q9FN has a few features geared towards gamers, including auto low latency mode and support for AMD's FreeSync 2.
 The Sony X900F has a faster pixel response time, so motion looks smoother and has less motion blur.